 Autodesk 3ds Max Hardware Requirements

-Below are our recommendations on the best hardware configuration for 3ds Max.
+Below are our recommendations on for fulfilling Autodesk 3ds Max hardware requirements.

 All the design and animation aspects within 3ds Max are not highly multithreaded so they will favor a CPU that emphasizes frequency over the number of cores or processors.
 This suggests the 4-core i7 7700k running at 4.2GHz.
 However, CPU-based rendering engines such as V-Ray and Mental Ray are highly multithreaded.
 The more cores that are available on the CPU, the faster they will render a project.
 For 3ds Max, if the frequency of 2 CPUs is the same, an 8-core CPU will render almost twice as fast as a 4-core CPU.

 So in choosing the right CPU, you need to balance the amount of design and animation work you do in each project on the one hand with the amount of rendering on the other.
 If your rendering takes a lot of time, you should lean towards a high core CPU – at least 6 cores or more.
 If not, the fastest 4-core CPU you can afford will serve you better.